Androidlabz/NfcReaderLibrary/README.md

 # NfcReaderLibrary

-Android app to read NFC Tag
+Android Library to read NFC Tag

 Add the JitPack repository to your build file